DLR-TS/Carla-OSI-Service/README.md

 CARLA OSI Sercive is a client service for [CARLA](https://github.com/carla-simulator/carla).
 It translates the world into Ground Truth OSI message and updates traffic participants by TrafficUpdate OSI Message.
-Carla OSI Service is used as a base simulator in [CoSiMa](https://github.com/DLR-TS/CoSiMa) and can synchronize with Carla Scenario Runner [SetLevel Version] (https://github.com/DLR-TS/scenario_runner).
+Carla OSI Service is used as a base simulator in [CoSiMa](https://github.com/DLR-TS/CoSiMa) and can synchronize with Carla and Carla Scenario Runner with OSI controller [OSTAR Version](https://github.com/DLR-TS/scenario_runner/tree/ostar).

 Many different configurations are available through runtime parameters.
 Use -h or --help for more information.